Spectral Change Point Estimation for High Dimensional Time Series by Sparse Tensor Decomposition: Main problem

+where the superscript $^H$ denotes the complex conjugate transpose.
+Hence, the differences $\mbf{f}(v_{q+1},\omega)-\mbf{f}(v_q,\omega)$ quantify the structural breaks.
+Our objective is to leverage this observation to devise a change point detection algorithm.
+As previously discussed, in high dimensional time series, a structural break may activate only a subset of time-series components, the search of which may be effected by finding a sparse linear projection of the vector time series that maximizes the spectral changes; such a projection may be frequency-specific.
+The basic algebraic operation is the following sparse spectral norm.
+Let $1\leq s \leq p$ be a fixed scalar.
+For any Hermitian matrix $\mbf{B} \in \mbb{C}^{p \times p}$, its sparse spectral norm $\rho(\mbf{B}, s)$ is defined as

-The real part of the spectral density matrix, i.e. $\mrm{Re}[\mbf{f}(t,\omega)]$, is known as the co-spectrum.
-It admits the interesting interpretation that it is proportional to the covariance matrix of the component of $\mbf{X}$ corresponding to the frequency $\omega$, see Section 7.1 in \cite{brillinger2001time}.
-Our proposed method makes use of the spectral information contained in the co-spectrum, see Remark \ref{rem:g}.
+As $\mbf{B}$ is Hermitian, $\rho(\mbf{B}, s)= \rho(\mrm{Re}(\mbf{B}), s)$.
+Hence, applying the preceding sparse spectral norm to detecting changes in $\mbf{f}(t,\omega)$ is equivalent to detecting changes in its real part $\mrm{Re}[\mbf{f}(t,\omega)]$, which is known as the co-spectrum.
+The co-spectrum admits the interesting interpretation that it is proportional to the covariance matrix of the component of $\mbf{X}$ corresponding to the frequency $\omega$, see Section 7.1 in \cite{brillinger2001time}.
 The co-spectral increment between two consecutive time segments is given by

-These are real symmetric matrices, thereby admitting an eigen-decomposition:
+These are real symmetric matrices, thereby admitting an eigen-decomposition.
+Specifically, let $\lambda_{qi}(\omega)$ be the real eigenvalues ordered in decreasing magnitude, and $\bm{\gamma}_{qi}(\omega)$ the corresponding eigenvectors.
+The validity of our proposed methods require the following assumptions.